Applying to SNRE

 If you have any questions about any aspect of the application process, please contact SNRE's Office of Academic Programs via email or call (734) 764-6453.

 Rackham (set 1):

 Mail one set of official transcripts from undergraduate and postgraduate institutions to:Rackham Graduate SchoolAttn: Transcripts/ U-M ID# (if known) or Date of Birth (mm/dd/yyyy)915 E. Washington StreetAnn Arbor, MI 48109-1070USA

 * It is your responsibility to request that transcripts be sent to Rackham from all previous institutions.Register as a future grad student to get a UM-ID#What type of international records should I submit?

 School of Natural Resources and Environment (set 2):

-For your convenience, we have moved to a completely electronic application.
-An unofficial copy (front and back) of your transcript/s should be uploaded within the online application for review purposes (after you upload your resume, you'll be asked to upload your transcripts after you upload your rÃ©sumÃ©.
-Please remember that this set is for review purposes only and that Rackham will still require an official paper set (see above).
+An unofficial copy (front and back) of your transcripts should be uploaded within the online application for review purposes.
+During the online application process, you'll be asked to upload your transcripts after you upload your rÃ©sumÃ©.
+Please remember that this digital set of unofficial transcripts is for review purposes only, and that an official paper set must be sent to Rackham (see above).